 The route stretches 96 miles from Milngavie to Fort William but it’s the last section from Kinlochleven that’s the most scenic.
 From Kinlochleven you’ll pass between steep mountains on The Great Pass which threads its way north through lovely woodland before veering towards Glen Nevis.

-It’s a spectacular walk so if you’d like to experience it I recommend reading the West Highland Way Guidebook from Amazon which is an invaluable resource with route maps and trail tips and advice.
+It’s a spectacular walk so if you’d like to experience it I recommend purchasing the West Highland Way Guidebook from Amazon which is an invaluable resource with route maps and trail tips and advice.
 Also, take a look at the video below which has lots of useful tips for completing the route.

-If you do decide to go for a winter walk in the remotest areas of Scotland you must be aware that Scotland’s weather can change in an instant, and even if you set out in bright sunshine it’s quite possible you’ll return in driving snow.
+If you do decide to go for a winter walk in the remotest areas of Scotland you must be aware that Scotland’s weather can change in an instant, and even if you set out in bright sunshine it’s possible you’ll return in driving snow.